In 2017, I wrote extensively about the benefits of founding and running a fully-remote company.

 I’ve made stellar hires who have propelled my company’s success.
 I’ve also made some bad hiring decisions.
 In the last decade, our bad hires have cost Articulate several million dollars.
 And we’re not alone.
 CEO Tony Hsieh estimates that bad hires have set Zappos back $100 million.

 But hard costs are just the beginning.
 Bad hires infect your company like a virus.
-If they’re not pulling their weight, bad hires demoralize other people on the team. …
+If they’re not pulling their weight, bad hires demoralize other people on the team.
+If they have a poor attitude or are political, they sow negativity and distrust. …